happyeric77/colorfullife-docs/docs/notifi/sdk-sui.md

 title: Notifi Supports SUI
 ---

-# SUI supported by Notifi SDK
+# SUI supported in Notifi SDK

 Now the Dapp can use Notifi SDK to connect to SUI chain.